rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 **This section describes each module introduced in the Overview in detail (as well as any other sub-modules that may be needed but are not significant to include in a high-level description of the program)**

-Board - contains the players playing the game (including bank, which we are treating as a player since they too are an entity that is simply dishing out money to others) as well as the game's dice, the Space and Card objects.
+Engine.Board - contains the players playing the game (including bank, which we are treating as a player since they too are an entity that is simply dishing out money to others) as well as the game's dice, the Engine.Space and Engine.Card objects.
 The board is primarily responsible for moving players, holding their positions, and regulating turn order.

-Card - (abstract) Card that invokes an action
+Engine.Card - (abstract) Engine.Card that invokes an action

-ImmediateCard - Invokes an action immediately when drawn
+Engine.ImmediateCard - Invokes an action immediately when drawn

-HoldableCard - can be stored and used later
+Engine.HoldableCard - can be stored and used later

-Space - (Abstract) Superclass for all spaces on board
+Engine.Space - (Abstract) Superclass for all spaces on board

-CommonSpace - Spaces like Chance/CommunityChest/Jail/FreeParking, etc that are not properties
+Engine.CommonSpace - Spaces like Chance/CommunityChest/Jail/FreeParking, etc that are not properties

 ---

 # Design Details (cont.)

-Property - Superclass for all types of properties
+Engine.Property - Superclass for all types of properties

-SetProperty - Class for Utilities and Railroads, properties who's rent is a function of how many of the set the player owns
+Engine.SetProperty - Class for Utilities and Railroads, properties who's rent is a function of how many of the set the player owns

-ColorProperty - Subclass of SetProperty, consists of the colored properties that can be built on once a monopoly is reached
+Engine.ColorProperty - Subclass of Engine.SetProperty, consists of the colored properties that can be built on once a monopoly is reached

-Agent - abstract class for all game agents.
+Engine.Agent - abstract class for all game agents.
 May eventually include CPUs

-Bank - Essentially a player with a wallet who never acts
+Engine.Bank - Essentially a player with a wallet who never acts

-Player - Player of game with full functionality to play (buy/sell, mortgage, build, everything)
+Engine.Player - Engine.Player of game with full functionality to play (buy/sell, mortgage, build, everything)

 ---